EdisonCintra/daily-diet-api/README.md

 Licença

-Este projeto está licenciado sob a Licença MIT
+Este projeto está licenciado sob a Licença MIT.
-.